SamMatthews96/HighfieldAssessment/README.md

 Example usage:
 /courses.php?category=safety&min_price=30&max_price=100

+Initially I wrote the solution as a functionless, procedural script to maximise locality of behaviour.
+However, I changed to a functional approach because I felt this would better communicate intent, and be more clean and readable.

 What I'd do with more time
 * Generally speaking, in a real-life situation, I'd ask questions to better understand the context, to understand exactly what problem I'm trying to solve.